top of page

 • Wolves are huntable in the fall and in the spring, but the season ends April 30th.
 The locking tag is only $60.00.
 No charge if harvested, just tip your guide in the field for taking the time of calling it in, stalking and skinning.

-Black Bear Hunting
+Top Alaskan Bear Hunting Destinations

 Spring Black Bear Hunting

-A Black Bear hunting trip starts April 15th and runs through June 30th.
+Black Bear hunting starts April 15th through June 30th.
 It starts with your arrival in Cordova or Yakutat through Alaska Air.
-From there you are flown out to spike camp from the hunting lodge where you will spend the rest of the time in an Arctic Oven (insulated tent), or Cabela’s guide tent all accompanied with cots.
-Outhouse, and a full camping kitchen, that kitchen might be in your tent itself or in a separate tent depending on location.
-Once a good home cooked breakfast has been eaten you will have your lunch packed with plenty of snacks to go into your backpack or nap sack you bring with you for the days hunt.
+From there you are flown out to a spike camp.
+After breakfast you will take your lunch for the days hunt.
 It is important to make sure your backpack fits you well.
-You will also put your rain gear and extra clothes in there as well so make sure it not only fits you well and is comfortable but large enough for your extra gear for the day.
+You will also put your rain gear and extra clothes, so make sure it fits well and is large enough for your extra gear for the day.
+You and your hunting guide will hike to the area we have scouted for Black Bear hunting.
+Usually, these hikes are not more than one mile, but you still need to be in good physical condition.

 Fall Black Bear Hunting

 Hunting Licenses, Fees and Tags are not included in the package prices listed above.
 All hunters are required to purchase a Nonresident hunting license: $160.00.
-You will also be required to purchase a Nonresident Locking Black Bear tag for $450 or a Nonresident Alien Locking Black Bear tag for $600.00.
+You will also be required to purchase a Nonresident Locking Black Bear tag for $450 or a Nonresident Alien Locking Black Bear tag for $600.00 â€‹Additional Specific Big Game animals that can be added to your Black Bear hunt include:

 • Spring Black Bear Hunt Combination Glacier Bear Hunt (April-May 15th only)